tlmnrnhrdt/cad2data/README.md

 ### ⚡️ 3.
-Revit Batch Conversion with Validation and Reporting
+Revit, IFC, DWG Batch Conversion with Validation and Reporting
 **File**: `n8n_3_CAD-BIM-Batch-Converter-Pipeline.json`

 Automates batch conversion of Revit (`.rvt`) files to Excel (XLSX) and Collada (DAE), validates outputs, tracks processing times, and generates an HTML report with metrics, file links, and configuration details.